Hoerwi/Check-ADUserExpiration/README.md

 ## Prerequisites

 - Windows PowerShell (Version 5.1 or higher)
-- Active Directory PowerShell Module installiert (Import-Module ActiveDirectory)
+- Active Directory PowerShell Module (Import-Module ActiveDirectory)

 ## How to Use